Guide to COBRA Health Insurance

-These qualifying events trigger your eligibility for COBRA insurance and can range from voluntary or involuntary job loss to transitions between jobs.
+Qualifying events trigger your eligibility for COBRA insurance and can range from voluntary or involuntary job loss to transitions between jobs.
 Other events such as a reduction in work hours, death, and divorce also qualify.
-Understanding these events is essential for knowing when you can opt for COBRA coverage to maintain your health benefits.

 Eligibility Topics